 However, I never thought about how motherhood might change me for the better.
 Here are 10 reasons why.

-I have a greater sense of purpose.
-To clarify, I always had a purpose pre-child and pre-relationship and don’t believe having a baby makes you a better human – just now I’m very aware that every penny I earn is providing for my son and the time I spend in the office is for him.
+- I have a greater sense of purpose.
+To clarify, I always had a purpose pre-child and pre-relationship and don’t believe having a baby makes you a better human.
+The difference is now I’m very aware that every penny I earn is providing for my son and the time I spend in the office is for him.

-I’m much more empathetic.
-I’ve always been reasonably tuned into people’s feelings, now I’m on turbo.
+- I’m much more empathetic.
+I’ve always been reasonably tuned into people’s feelings.
+I’m now I’m on turbo.
 I also cry a LOT more.

-I’m more patient.
+- I’m more patient.
 My son is 15 months old and switches from one thing to the other all the time.
-I just go with it.
+There is nothing else to do other than just go with it.

-I have a sense of perspective.
-I don’t worry as much about the little things.
-Work is something I leave in the office (mostly) and I try not to get bogged down in internal politics.
+- I have a sense of perspective.
+What is the point of worrying about the little things?
+I leave work in the office and I try not to get bogged down in internal politics.
 Those things don’t matter.